If you have some extra cannabis seeds lying around, you’re probably wondering how long you can expect them to last.

-However, if stored correctly, your seeds can last for up to a decade!
-To last that long, they need to be high-quality and be stored in a refrigerator.
+The germination rate of Marijuana seeds naturally declines over time.
+However, if stored correctly, your seeds can last for up to 5 years.
+However, to last that long, they need to be good quality and be stored in a cool, dry, and dark place.

-How Long Are Cannabis Seeds Viable?
+How Long Do Marijuana Seeds Last?

 How To Tell If Your Cannabis Seeds Are Still Good